weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 differentiable, then the second-order partial derivatives off are defined by D;f=D;D;f (j=1,...,n)

-If all these functions D;;f are continuous in E, we say that f is of class ¢" in E,
+If all these functions D;;f are continuous in E, we say that f is of class c" in E,

 or that fe €"(E).

-A mapping f of E into R™ is said to be of class ¢" if each component off is of class €".
+A mapping f of E into R™ is said to be of class c" if each component off is of class €".

 It can happen that D;;f # Dj; f at some point, although both derivatives